GianlucaVend/Shipping-Company/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-To allow users to query weekly weather data for a small set of Ontario locations.
+To allow a shipping company to track deliveries to its customers.

 _For more examples, please refer to the [Documentation](https://docs.djangoproject.com/en/3.2/)_